-K-12 schools usage of the K-20 Network continues to grow at a rate of approximately 55 to 60% annually, and schools are increasingly relying on the network for online instructional resources for students as well as online assessments.
+K-12 schools usage of the K-20 Network continues to grow annually, and schools continue to rely on the network for online instructional resources for students as well as online assessments.
 Technology is ubiquitous throughout a student's learning experience.